Applies to: KNA, KMA, KOA, KWA

 considered secure, therefore plain unencrypted HTTP is used.
 (For

-detailed explanation of SSL/TLS in Kernun, see Section 13, “Secure Communication Using SSL/TLS”.)
+detailed explanation of SSL/TLS in Kernun UTM, see Section 13, “Secure Communication Using SSL/TLS”.)

 various parameters of the AProxy.
 The example contains only the